Hey,

 2. To set up a hit.

-Yet people keep doing pointless stuff like sloppy jabs or spinning hook kicks (!) in the air in front of their (unimpressed) opponent.
+Yet people keep doing pointless stuff like sloppy jabs or spinning hook kicks (!) in the air in front of their unimpressed opponent, with poor timing and questionable distance.

 What every great Karate fighter knows is that energy is a precious thing – and that the person who can achieve maximum effect with minimum effort quite often ends up on the winning side of a fight.